nebari-dev/nebari/CONTRIBUTING.md

 Check our [labels page][qhub-cloud-labels] for an overview of the system we use to tag our issues and pull requests.

-### :computer: Contributing to the codebase
+## :computer: Contributing to the codebase

 You don't have to be a Python or Kubernetes pro to contribute, and we're happy to help you get started.
 If you're new to qhub-cloud, a good place to start are the issues marked with the [type: good first issue](https://github.com/Quansight/qhub-cloud/labels/type%3A%20good%20first%20issue) label, which we use to tag bugs and feature requests that are easy and self-contained.
 If you've decided to take on one of these problems and you're making good progress, don't forget to add a quick comment to the issue to assign this to yourself.
 You can also use the issue to ask questions, or share your work in progress.

-## Making a contribution to the codebase
+### Step-by-step guide to your first contribution

 Never made an open source contribution before?
 Wondering how contributions work in the nteract world?
 Here's a quick rundown!

 1. Find an issue that you are interested in addressing or a feature that you would like to address.
-1. Fork the repository associated with the issue to your local GitHub organization.
+2. Fork the repository associated with the issue to your local GitHub organization.

 [qhub-cloud-repo]: https://github.com/Quansight/qhub-cloud/